 Remington (Rem)

-Rem is (our best guess) a Labrador x working Cocker Spaniel, and as such it's fair to say as a young dog was absolutely nuts, with boundless energy and enthusiasm.
-I frequently say ''I'll never own another Spaniel!'' though we are fond of him really, and have ended up with a full working cocker for our daughter.
+Rem is (best guess) a Labrador x working Cocker Spaniel, and as such it's fair to say as a young dog was absolutely nuts, with boundless energy and enthusiasm.
+I frequently remarked ''I'll never own another Spaniel!''...then ended up with Oreo - a full working cocker for our daughter.
 Rem came to us with his sister from Arundawn Dog Rescue as a foster dog in January 2015.
 We estimate they were just 8-10 weeks old and had been dumped at a pet store, which we later discovered was most likely because they both had congenital cataracts which would require specialist and expensive surgery.
-I wanted a dog to train as a gundog, so forgetting our 'no more dogs' agreement after taking on Alfie we decided to keep him, bringing our total pack at the time to 8 dogs.
+I wanted a dog to train as a Gundog, so forgetting our 'no more dogs' agreement after taking on Alfie we decided to keep Rem, increasing our pack to 8 dogs.

 In order to raise funds for his cataract surgery, Sam abseiled the Spinnaker Tower in Portsmouth on 6th April 2015, while she was 2 months pregnant with our daughter!
 Rem often joined me to help working with other dogs.
-If anything, my only bugbear was that he was too dog friendly, and sometimes struggled to contain his excitement!
+If anything, he was sometimes too dog friendly, and sometimes struggled to contain his excitement while 'stooging' for me.

 Sadly in 2020 Rem's eye sight had deteriorated to the point he was walking into things and was unable to continue his role as a working gundog. with increasing anxieties from his poor vision in a busy household with young children and lots going on, Rem went to live with Nobby's previous owners, who are now good friends of ours.
-He developed glaucoma and had to have both eyes removed, however he enjoys a spoiled existance next to the beach, and nice open walks with few obstacles to bump into!
-He does extremely well as a blind dog, and still comes to stay occasionally.
+Rem then developed glaucoma and had to have both eyes removed, however he enjoys a spoiled existence next to the beach, and nice open walks.
+He does extremely well as a blind dog, is still going strong in 2025, and still comes to stay occasionally.

 Nobby (June 2012 - 20/04/2021)

-Nobby took the mantle on from Cassie when she was retired from 'active service', and he performed his duties in helping other dogs admirably.
+Nobs took on the mantle from Cassie when she was retired from 'active service', and performed his duties in helping other dogs admirably.

-He was fantastic and very gentle around both of our children, like the rest of the pack, sensing their vulnerability - even when our 2 year old son was clambering all over him.
+He was fantastic and very gentle around both of our children, like the rest of the pack, sensing their vulnerability - and would lay motionless while our 2 year old son clambered all over him, enjoying the attention.

-Nobby was diagnosed with the heart condition DCM (same as Oliver) in early 2021.
-Oliver managed well on the medications and went on for 3 years.
-The medication did not have the same positive results for Nobby, and he sadly succumbed to the illness just a few months after diagnosis.
-He was 2 months shy of his 9th birthday, so not old by any means and was still my go-to 'right-hand-dog' up until just a month before his departure.
+Nobby was diagnosed with the same heart condition as Oliver - DCM - in early 2021.
+Oliver managed very well on the medications, however we did not see the same positive results with Nobs, and he sadly succumbed to the illness just a few months after diagnosis.
+He was 2 months shy of his 9th birthday, so still only middle aged, and was my go-to 'right-hand-dog' for assessments up until just a month before he left us.

 We brought Olive into our home aged 4 1/2 months on the 27th December 2016...all the way from Wales!

-Olive was Sam's first real venture into the world of working Gundogs and following over a year of initial training started to compete with Olive in Retriever Working Tests, where Olive did well and very much enjoys her work.
-Now at nearly 7 years old (2023) Olive is retired from competitions but still works out in the field.
+Olive was Sam's first real venture into the world of working Gundogs and following over a year of initial training started to compete with Olive in Retriever Working Tests, where Olive did well and very much enjoyed her work.

 Gundog training differs greatly from your average obedience training session for pet dogs, which of course has the added bonus that Sam is continually improving her own knowledge and picking up new techniques to use herself.